MicrosoftDocs/azure-docs/articles/azure-vmware/enable-vmware-cds-with-azure.md

 ## Associate Cloud director service with Azure VMware solutions SDDC

 1. Provision Azure VMware solutions SDDC.
 [Deploy and configure Azure VMware Solution - Azure VMware Solution](https://docs.microsoft.com/azure/azure-vmware/deploy-azure-vmware-solution)
 1. Open an Azure VMware solutions support ticket to apply for **NSX-T Certification change in SDDC to enable connectivity for cloud director instance**.
-After that ticket is fulfilled, go to the next step.
+After the ticket is fulfilled, go to the next step.
 1. Deploy Cloud director service.
 [How Do I Create a VMware Cloud Director Instance](https://docs.vmware.com/VMware-Cloud-Director-service/services/using-vmware-cloud-director-service/GUID-26D98BA1-CF4B-4A57-971E-E58A0B482EBB.html)
 1. Associate your SDDC on Azure VMware solutions with your VMware cloud director instance by creating a proxy VM through which to route all network traffic to your underlying SDDC resources.